chaitu65c/reddit_guide/README.md

 The biggest hackathon organizer is [Major League Hacking](https://mlh.io/).
 Visit their website, and you can see all the hackathons (remote or local) they are partnered with.
 Make to be on the lookout for application release dates from the hackathons and apply early.

+With Covid, you may miss out on the free goodies and the in-person networking with students and professionals.
+However, most hackathons are accepting many more applicants due to it being virtual/remote this year.

 ### What Should I Do At Hacakathons?

 Take advantage of the resources available at hackathons.
 You’re attending a mini CS conference and should be, besides coding, networking with professionals, learning about the different companies, attending workshops, asking technical/non-technical questions to mentors, and getting as much free shit as you can get.
 Besides T-Shirts, companies give out vouchers to their services(such as free AWS/Azure/GCP credit!), applications to their internship and full-time positions, pillows, USB drives, socks, pencils/pens, notebooks, water bottles, sweaters, stickers, and even backpacks.